-In summary, the dissertation reveals that government partisanship marginally affects policy choices under austerity (chapter 4).
-However, the overall pattern of the prioritization of visible, short-term oriented spending, is less mediated by partisanship than by institutions and electoral situations (chapter 5).
-Governments are more likely to prioritize long-term investments when they evolve in power-sharing institutions and when electoral competitiveness is low.
+In response to the first question, this dissertation reveals that government partisanship can marginally affect policy choices under austerity.
+However, the overall tendency to prioritize visible, short-term spending is mediated more by institutions and electoral politics than by partisanship.
+Governments are more likely to prioritize long-term investments when political institutions share power between actors and when electoral competitiveness is low.

 To answer the second question, this dissertation investigates the impact of austerity on government approval.
 It finds that fiscal consolidations based on spending cuts have a negative effect on government approval, especially during recessions, while the effect of tax increase is insignificant.

 Finally, given that consumption is prioritized, future-oriented policy decisions are likely to require additional funds.
 In response to the third question, the last chapter of this dissertation identifies which constituencies are willing to pay higher taxes.
 It shows that a high socio-economic status, along with a left-wing ideology, are necessary conditions to accept a higher tax burden.
 This final chapter argues that willingness to pay taxes contributes to tensions within the typical center-left coalitions.